Positive Parenting Tips for Teenagers (12-14 Years)

 Other challenges can include eating disorders, depression, and family problems.
 At this age, teens make more of their own choices about friends, sports, studying, and school.
 They become more independent, with their own personality and interests, but it’s important to remember that they still need their parents as much as ever before.

-- Be honest and direct with your teen when talking about sensitive subjects such as drugs, drinking, smoking, and sex.
+- Be honest and direct with your teen when talking about sensitive subjects like drugs, drinking, smoking, and sex.

 - Meet and get to know your teen’s friends.